Charles J. Baker: Personal life

 Baker married Elizabeth Bosserman of Carlisle, Pennsylvania, on January 4, 1842.
 They had seven children, including Bernard N. Baker, who became president of the Baltimore Storage and Lighterage Company.
 His other children were William, Charles E., Mary H., Richard J., Frank M. and Ashby Lee.
 He had a second wife, Katie.

-Baker lived at "Athol", a country mansion on Frederick Road in Baltimore.
-It burned down in 1880, but he built a new house on Athol Avenue called "Surrey".
+Baker lived at "Athol", a country mansion in Catonsville, Baltimore. built in 1880.
 He also owned a property called "Tremont".

 Baker died on September 23, 1894, at "Athol".
 He was buried at Loudon Park Cemetery in Baltimore.

 Legacy

 "Athol" was sold and became a sanitarium after his death.
-It was purchased by the city in 2006 for historic preservation, but caught fire on September 27, 2021 and burned down.
+It was purchased by the city in 2006 for historic preservation, but caught fire on September 27, 2021, and burned down.